De | En

 Journal of Organizational Behavior.

-(Deutsch) Although followers’ needs are a central aspect of transformational leadership theory, little is known about their role as mediating mechanisms for this leadership style.
-The present research thus seeks to integrate and extend theorizing on transformational leadership and self-determination...
+Although followers’ needs are a central aspect of transformational leadership theory, little is known about their role as mediating mechanisms for this leadership style.
+The present research thus seeks to integrate and extend theorizing on transformational leadership and self-determination.
+In...

 Do women behave more reciprocally than men?
 Gender differences in real effort dictator games